 He has collaborated with solo artists such as Ramsey Lewis, Hilary Hahn, Sarah Chang, Andre Watts, Jorge Federico Osorio, Edgar Meyer, Kevin Cole, Sylvia McNair, Naomi O’Connell, Heidi Grant Murphy, Arnaud Sussmann, Catherine Cho, Paul Kantor, Jeff Nelsen, Marc Coppey and Samuel Ramey; actors/writers Jamie Bernstein, Kate Mulgrew and Isaac Mizrahi; and many young rising stars such as Irfan Tengku, Harmony Zhu, Charles Yang, Sirena Huang, Veronika Eberle, Benjamin Moser, Anna Lee, and Conrad Tao.
 His numerous contemporary premieres include works by Philippe Bodin, Virko Baley, Huang Ruo, Malcolm Arnold, Paul Desenne, and Armand Ranjbaran.
 At his international debut at The Kiev International Music Festival in 2000 he gave the Ukrainian premiere of Samuel Barber’s Second Essay for Orchestra.
 On subsequent returns to Kiev he premiered William Schuman’s Symphony #5, Samuel Barber’s First Essay, and Eric Ewazen’s Chamber Symphony.

-In 2017-2018 the Peoria Symphony Orchestra celebrated its 120th season and George Stelluto’s eighth as its Music Director.
+In 2022-2023 the Peoria Symphony Orchestra celebrated its 125th season and George Stelluto’s thirteenth as its Music Director.
 Through innovative programming and collaborations, soloist residencies, and national recognition for the orchestra, the PSO has been a catalyst for cultural growth in Peoria.
 This past season marked the third straight year the orchestra has been deficit free.
 The PSO has developed a reputation for excellence, innovation, and community involvement and received its first ever ASCAP Award in 2011.
 Most recently, the PSO and Maestro Stelluto collaborated with Jamie Bernstein at the Ravinia Festival.
 The program “Bernstein 100 Years Young: A New Young People’s Concert” was a huge success.
 Other innovative PSO programs include a commissioned film by award-winning filmmaker Max Fedore for Holst’s “The Planets”, “Art Imitates Art” with Mussorgsky’s “Pictures at an Exhibition” and over 150 images, and the PSO’s popular public television series “SoundBites” and “Musical Discoveries” now in their sixth season and broadcast to over sixty counties in Illinois.

 Beyond his conducting interests, Maestro Stelluto is also involved in cultural advocacy, education, and arranging.
 In his twelve years on The Juilliard School faculty, Maestro Stelluto worked with the school’s Orchestral, Dance, Vocal, Drama, Jazz, and Pre-College Orchestras.
 As Juilliard’s Resident Conductor, he prepared the Juilliard Orchestra for esteemed guest conductors such as Bernard Haitink, Pierre Boulez, Michael Tilson Thomas, Yannick Nézet-Séguin and Andre Previn.
 Through the Juilliard Global Initiative, he led the debut concert of the GURI Orchestra (Brazil) and worked with the Escuela Superior de Musica in Mexico City.
 At Ravinia he conducted Classical Kids Live! productions of “Beethoven Lives Upstairs”, “Tchaikovsky Discovers America”, and “Mozart’s Magnificent Voyage”.
 In 2009, he finished a two-year collaboration with the Inter-School Orchestras culminating in concerts combining New York’s public and private school musicians with students from the Juilliard School, Columbia University, and members of the Vienna Philharmonic.
 He worked extensively with the Central Conservatory Orchestra in Beijing as part of the conducting staff for The Juilliard Orchestra’s 2008 tour of China and for the school’s 2005-2006 100th Anniversary Tours of Europe and America – premiering Senderovas’ Fanfare at the Berlin Konzerthaus.